Silver-studded Blue (Plebejus argus)

 3) several authors refer to it as a "hook".
 When I looked at the close-up of 11898 above I could clearly see a curved spine on the fore-leg (indicated by the blue line), which was closer to the description as a hook.
 However, it was not forward-pointing and is not the spine in question, as the book illustrations in H&R and Lafranchis ID show it pointing forward.

 My conclusion is that if the spine is this obscure i.e. barely visible even using cameras with powerful macro lenses, it is not of much value in a field guide.
 It is really only of value if the specimen is caught and examined under a microscope or strong lens, in much the same way as the genitalia.
-My views on this are that only accredited scientists and entomologists who NEED to know the ID should be catching and examining specimens in a way that may cause distress if not death.
+My views on this are that only accredited scientists and entomologists who NEED to know the identification should be catching and examining specimens in a way that may cause distress if not death.
 I exclude netting, examining and releasing which, if done with care, does not cause distress.

-My thanks to Olli Vesikko for clarifying the spine question and in showing me a photo of the actual spine on a real argus. |
+My thanks to Olli Vesikko for clarifying the spine question and in showing me a photograph of the actual spine on a real argus. |

-| ref | sex |
+ref | sex |

 observations |